Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 tigrina*, ulrichea*

 A. tigrina, of Montevideo, is erroneously placed in this genus.
-It's obviously terrestrial- Pocock's closest reference when describing the species was Cyrtopholis
+It's likely terrestrial.

 Some think A. ulrichea is a variant of A. urticans.
-It was loosely described in the flurry of poorly written papers by Tesmoingt in 1996.
+It was loosely described in the flurry of papers by Tesmoingt in 1996.

-Avicularia urticans Peruvian Pinktoe Described by Schmidt in 1994.
+Avicularia urticans Peruvian Pinktoe Recently described by Schmidt in 1994.
 Most specimens have a more drab carapace and the long setae of legs IV are not as vibrant as some other Avicularia.

 Avicularia